l3dlp-sandbox/Gopherscript/gos.md

 # gos executable

 The ``gos`` executable allows you to execute scripts & launch a REPL.
-It provides a small set of functions to do basic operations on files and HTTP resources.
+It provides a small set of functions to execute commands and do basic operations on files and HTTP resources.
 Like Gopherscript it is not production read yet.
 If you find a bug of want to suggest a feature, create an issue please !

 ## Security & Minimalism